Kingsings01/My_square/README.md

 ## Task
 TODO - What is the problem?
 And where is the challenge?
+Create a program which displays a beautiful square.

 ## Description
 TODO - How have you solved the problem?
+Conditional statements to check the argument count passed to the command line.

 ## Installation
 TODO - How to install your project? npm install? make? make re?
+None required in respect to the quest project.

 ## Usage
 TODO - How does it work?